tralves/franz-kiwiirc/README.md

 git clone https://github.com/tralves/franz-kiwiirc kiwiirc
 ```

 2. Add the new service in Franz.
-The service should appear under `development` tab.
+The service should appear under the `Development` tab.

 ### How to create your own Franz recipes: